St Peter's Church, Forncett: History

-In Domesday Book, the estate of Forncett was held by Roger Bigod of Norfolk (died 1107) and is said to have had two churches, identified as the present-day St Peter's and St Mary's, which are recorded as separate parish churches.
+According to the Domesday Book of 1086, the estate of Forncett was held by Roger Bigod of Norfolk (died 1107) and is said to have had two churches, identified as the present-day St Peter's and St Mary's, which are recorded as separate parish churches.

 The Anglo-Saxon church was simple in plan, consisting of the tower, nave and chancel.
 It was quite large by the standards of that time, the chancel measuring 20 feet square.
 The round tower and a large amount of fabric at the west end of the nave and in the chancel date from the 11th century.

 In the 14th century a three-bay clerestory was added and the roof raised.
 The chancel was extended, chancel arch enlarged and narrow aisles added either side of the nave.
 In the later 15th century the aisles were widened, large windows in the perpendicular style put in and the porch added.
 The porch would have been used, amongst other things, for marriages, resolution of judicial matters, burial and giving of alms.
 Around this time the font, rood screen and carved pew ends were also added.
 Much internal ornamentation was damaged or destroyed during the Reformation and Commonwealth periods, including the pew ends.
 The advowson of Forncett (the right to present a nominee for the post of minister) was purchased in 1725 by Dr Rowland Hill, who bequeathed it to St John's College, Cambridge.

 During the 19th century there were two phases of alteration.
 In 1832 two new windows were put in the west wall, either side of the tower.
 The Rev W. Grieve Wilson, the minister for 49 years from 1845, undertook considerable refurbishment and repair, partly financed by the sale of the lead from the roof, which was replaced by Westmorland slate.
 The centre buttress was removed from the south wall and the wall encased in knapped flint.
 The brown plaster that covered the tower was removed in 1851.
 The gallery, rood screen and old pulpit were removed, seating reorganized and pew end carvings restored.
 In 1872 the organ was installed.
 Stained glass was added to four windows between 1854 and 1892 and in 1897 the reredos was installed.

 In 1986 further restoration work took place, including new stonework in the clerestory and redecoration.
 During this, a piscina was discovered behind the organ, providing evidence that there had been a side altar at one time.

 In 1905 the two churches – St Peter's and St Mary's – came under the same parish with one minister.
-Both are now part of the eight church Upper Tas Valley Benefice along with the churches at Tacolneston, Hapton, Wreningham, Forncett End and Ashwellthorpe (forming the parish of Upper Tas Valley All Saints) and the parish of Fundenhall and are all served by one Priest in Charge.
+Both are now part of the eight-church Upper Tas Valley Benefice along with the churches at Tacolneston, Hapton, Wreningham, Forncett End and Ashwellthorpe (forming the parish of Upper Tas Valley All Saints) and the parish of Fundenhall, and are all served by one Priest in Charge.